Contributions for the purpose of consultation and policy development

 For the convenience of the reader, in these terms and conditions the term Indian has been used to identify Indians, Innu, and Inuit.

-Eligible Initiatives and Projects
+Eligible initiatives and projects

 Through funding under this authority, Indians, Inuit and Innu will be consulted on key program and policy developments.
-Eligible activities are those that investigate, develop, propose, review, inform or consult on policy matters within the mandate of DIAND.
+Eligible activities are those that investigate, develop, propose, review, inform or consult on policy matters within the mandate of CIRNAC.

-5. Type and Nature of Eligible Expenditures
+5. Type and nature of eligible expenditures

-6. Total Canadian Government Funding and Stacking Limits
+6. Total Canadian government funding and stacking limits

 Proposals for funding from each recipient shall address the requirement for the recipient to declare any and all prospective sources of funding for the program or project, inclusive of all federal, provincial, territorial or municipal governments (total government assistance) and other sources that is expected to be received.
 Annual financial reporting shall show all sources of funding received.
 Provision for repayment shall be included in the funding arrangements.
-Maximum funding by DIAND and total maximum total government assistance is 100% for eligible programs and projects.
+Maximum funding by CIRNAC and total maximum total government assistance is 100% for eligible programs and projects.

-7. Method for Determining the Amount of Funding
+7. Method for determining the amount of funding

 The method for determining the amount of funding is based on proposals received.

-8. Maximum Amount Payable
+8. Maximum amount payable

 The maximum amount payable to any one recipient per year for any one project will not exceed $5,000,000.

-9. Basis on Which Payments will be Made
+9. Basis on which payments will be made

 Contributions are normally paid on the basis of achievement or performance objectives or as reimbursement of expenditures incurred.
 Payments are made based on a cash flow forecast from the recipient.

-10. Application Requirements and Assessment Criteria
+10. Application requirements and assessment criteria

 In order for the department to consider entering into an agreement with a prospective recipient, the recipient will be required to meet such criteria as: